karllark/dust_extinction/docs/dust_extinction/normalization_details.rst

 Simple measurements reveal that different authors have assumed different wavelengths for the V and B bands.
-Other details in the construction of the extinction curves can also impact the effective wavelengths of the V and B bands (e.g., optical extinction shape in absence of V or B band photomtery).
+Other details in the construction of the extinction curves can also impact the effective wavelengths of the V and B bands (e.g., optical extinction shape in absence of V or B band photometry).
 The table below gives the wavelengths of the V and B bands by determining where the A(lambda)/A(V) extinction curves have values of 1 (V band) and 1 + 1/R(V) (B band).
 The R(V) values are the average R(V) for the average models and R(V) = 3.1